kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 Changelog:

+	From v1.6.1 to 1.6.2
+		- Fix bug where calling admin_getAppProperties would throw an Exception.
+ 		- Add ability to retrieve app properties as a Map<ApplicationProperty, String> (admin_getAppPropertiesMap).
+ 		- Fix bug where sms_sendMessage would call the wrong API method.
+ 		- Fix multiple bugs in feed_publishTemplatizedAction (encode maps properly, don't ignore actorId parameter).
+ 		- Add ability to lookup an ApplicationProperty by name.

 	From v1.6 to 1.6.1
 		- Add 'Facebook' utility class (in seperate JAR file).
 		- Add support for admin.getAppProperties and admin.setAppProperties.